 The Ten Comandments

-In his Alphornbüechli of 1938, Alfred Leonz Gassmann wrote a catechism for alphorn blowers that is still readily quoted today.
+In his Alphornbüechli of 1938 (for an english translation see here), Alfred Leonz Gassmann wrote a catechism for alphorn blowers that is still readily quoted today.
 Here the original:

 You cannot beat Gassmann in pathos!
 The narrative of intellectual national defense, however, has passed its sell-by date and is now quite unpalatable.
 Therefore, here – quasi as a conclusion to this course – my attempt at a demilitarized version: